EstelleGvl/Around-the-World/pages/2024-03-26-FBAbuDhabi.md

 ---
 layout: page
-title: "Where to Eat and Drink in Abu Dhabi"
+title: Where to Eat and Drink in Abu Dhabi
-author: "Estelle Guéville"
-categories: [lived, middleeast]
-tags: [Middle East, lived]
 permalink: /fbabudhabi
 ---